vyos/vyos-documentation/docs/configuration/interfaces/wireguard.rst

   into the VyOS CLI if needed.
 The supplied ``<name>`` on the CLI will become the peer name in the snippet.

-  In addition you will specifiy the IP address or FQDN for the client where it will connect to.
+  In addition you will specify the IP address or FQDN for the client where it will connect to.
 The address parameter can be used up to two times and is used to assign the clients specific IPv4 (/32) or IPv6 (/128) address.